portworx/px-docs/px-usage.md

    -t 06670ede-70af-11e6-beb9-0242fc110003 -a -f
 ```

 If using Lighthouse as the management interface, then the "-t" argument will be the PWX_TOKEN, visible from **"Manage Clusters -> Get Startup Script"**.
+In this case, the **"-k"** argument would not apply, since Lighthouse uses a Portworx hosted **etcd**.

 If running in an "air-gapped" mode, then the "-t" argument will correspond to any site-generated ClusterID that should be the same for all nodes participating in the same cluster.
+In this case, the **"-k"** argument should point to an existing on-prem version of **etcd** or **consul**.